cferdinandi/build-tool-boilerplate/README.md

 I'm tired of having to repair my build anytime I don't use it for a few months.
 I'm tired of installing 270mb of `node_modules` dependencies to build a simple website or web app.

 **With NPM, you can build a simplish build tool that does just what you want (*and nothing more*) with a fraction of the footprint.** Major kudos to Keith Cirkel for [teaching me about this years ago](https://www.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/), before I was ready to hear it.

+❤️ *Huge thanks to [Charles Roper](https://twitter.com/charlesroper) for creating Windows versions of some of the OS-specific terminal prompts.*